PIONEER POWER SOLUTIONS, INC. Income Taxes Disclosure

 | Deferred asset, net | $ | $ | ||||||

 A valuation allowance is established when it is determined that it is more likely than not that the deferred tax assets will not be realized.
-In evaluating the need for a valuation allowance, management assessed all available positive and negative evidence, including historical operating results, cumulative losses, projections of future taxable income, and sources of taxable income such as future reversals of existing taxable temporary differences, tax-planning strategies, and the realization of the gain from the subsidiary sale.
+In evaluating the need for a valuation allowance, management assessed all available positive and negative evidence, including historical operating results, cumulative losses, projections of future taxable income, and sources of taxable income such as future reversals of existing taxable temporary differences and tax-planning strategies.
 Significant judgment is required in assessing the weight of both positive and negative evidence, particularly in determining the likelihood and timing of future taxable income.

 Considering the significant judgment required in assessing the likelihood, timing, and magnitude of future taxable income, and given the relative weight and persuasiveness of the available evidence, management concluded that the negative evidence continues to outweigh the positive evidence.
-As a result, the Company has determined that the continuation of a full valuation allowance remains appropriate as of December 31, 2024.
+As a result, the Company has determined that the continuation of a full valuation allowance remains appropriate as of December 31, 2025.
 This includes a full valuation allowance for the Company’s foreign tax credits (“FTCs”) as the Company does not anticipate generating any foreign source income to realize this benefit.
-As of December 31, 2024, the remaining balance of the Company’s FTCs was $3,581.
+As of December 31, 2025, the remaining balance of the Company’s FTCs was $3,446.
+If not utilized, the FTCs will expire between 2026 and 2027.

-The Company has state net operating loss (“NOLs”) carryforwards of approximately $16,431 as of December 31, 2024.
-Certain of these amounts are subject to annual limitations under applicable tax law.
-If not utilized, a portion of these losses will expire in varying amounts between 2030 and 2043.
+The Company has federal and state net operating loss (“NOLs”) carryforwards of approximately $7,267 and $21,227, respectively, as of December 31, 2025.
+The federal NOLs were generated in taxable years ending after December 31, 2017, and therefore may be carried forward indefinitely.
+However, the utilization of such federal NOLs is generally limited to 80% of federal taxable income in any taxable year.
+Certain state NOLs are subject to annual limitations under applicable tax law.
+If not utilized, a portion of these losses will expire in varying amounts between 2028 and 2046.

 Internal Revenue Code Section 382 imposes an annual limitation on the utilization of net operating loss (NOL) carryforwards and certain other tax attributes following a change in ownership.
 An ownership change generally occurs if the percentage of stock owned by 5-percent shareholders increases by more than 50 percentage points during a rolling three-year period.
-As of December 31, 2024, the Company conducted an analysis under Section 382 and determined that no ownership change occurred during the year.
+As of December 31, 2025, the Company determined that no ownership change occurred during the year under Section 382.
 Therefore, there is no annual limitation imposed on the utilization of the Company’s federal NOL carryforwards.
-Furthermore, the sale of a subsidiary completed prior to year-end is expected to allow the Company to fully utilize these NOL carryforwards.
 The Company has also evaluated the implications of Section 382 limitations at the state level.
 Given that state conformity to federal Section 382 provisions varies significantly, additional state-specific considerations may apply.
 The Company will continue to monitor any future ownership changes, legislative updates, or interpretive guidance related to Section 382, as such changes could impact the Company’s ability to realize these deferred tax assets.

 The following table summarizes the Company’s state losses by jurisdiction, as well as the expiration date: